Nextiva / Blog / VoIP

 • No limit to the number of interactions an IVA can handle

-• Better experience for consumers who need help with simple requests
+• Better experience for consumers who need help with simple requests, leading to improved customer satisfaction

-Compared to a traditional IVR, an IVA can handle far more complex questions.
+Compared to a traditional IVR, an IVA can handle far more complex questions with personalized support.
 If you’re thinking about using either as the frontline of your customer service, think about how much an IVA can do on top of that of an IVR.
+Businesses with high call volumes and customers needing 24/7 support will likely benefit from an IVA’s conversational AI capabilities.

-There’s also the (often forgotten) benefit of retaining customer requests for continuous learning.
-During web chats, message history can be retained and used for training purposes.
+There is also the often-overlooked benefit of retaining customer requests for continuous learning.
+During web chats, message history can be stored and used for training purposes.

-Your IVA is an evergreen source of training and customer materials and is constantly updating itself through machine learning technology.
+Your IVA is an evergreen source of training and customer materials, constantly updating itself through machine learning technology.

 The limitations of IVA

-While IVAs sound great, they do need more sophisticated setup and maintenance.
+While IVAs sound great, they do need a more sophisticated setup and maintenance.

 It’s worth it if you have the time and knowledge (or find a contact center provider that has this expertise).